JasianE/MovieTime_FrontEnd/README.md

 # MovieTime Frontend

 The frontend for the MovieTime application.
 Built with React, Vite, and TypeScript.
 This project communicates with the MovieTime backend (.NET Web API) to provide movie data and recommendations.

 ## Tech Stack
 - React 18
 - TypeScript
 - Vite
 - React Router

-- Axios/Fetch for HTTP requests

-- .NET Backend API

 ## Features
 - Fast build and development with Vite
 - Type-safe components with TypeScript
 - Client-side routing using React Router
-- Responsive UI for browsing and viewing recommendations
+- Responsive UI for browsing
 - API integration with a .NET backend
+- Jun's (me, the one who made this) personal movie watch list <-- Gasp

 ## `src/` folder